digital-land/digital-land-python/README.md

 The GDAL tools are required to convert geographic data, and in order for all of the tests to pass.

+Makefile depends on GNU make if using macOS install make using brew and run gmake.

 Development requires Python 3.6.2 or later, we recommend using a [virtual environment](https://docs.python.org/3/library/venv.html):

     make init